Disclosure: If you make a purchase by clicking a link on this page, we may earn a commission.

 Cheesy Chicken Tetrazzini with Braised Kale (Fresh n’ Ready)

 This didn’t look real appetizing coming out of the oven, but was actually pretty good!
-The kale mixes in nice with the flavor of the rest of the meal, so it was a great way to “sneak” in some green vegetables to my kid’s diet!
-The chicken was a little dry, but no more than what is to be expected from an oven ready meal in my opinion.
+The kale mixes in nicely with the flavor of the rest of the meal, so it was a great way to “sneak” in some green vegetables to my kid’s diet!
+The chicken was a little dry, but no more than what is to be expected from an oven-ready meal in my opinion.
 I’m not sure what sort of cheesy sauce was used, but it was very flavorful and coated the noodles, kale, and chicken well.